ctm/Bataan-Memorial-Death-March/README.md

 punctures went completely through my chin and into my mouth).

-My accident caused me to miss a week of training, and even after that week, I'm still not back to where I was.
+My accident caused me to miss a week of training, and even after that week, I had regressed.
 Additionally, the Sandia Snowshoe Race, which had been scheduled for January 21st got postponed due to weather.
-So, I ran 21 miles with my pack on the 21st and will do the Snowshoe Race on the 28th.
-I've also changed my La Luz run on February 4th to a 24 mile pack run.
+So, I ran 21 miles with my pack on the 21st and did the Snowshoe Race on the 28th.
+I also changed my La Luz run on February 4th to a 24 mile pack run.

 I was not meeting my goals before the accident, so it is unlikely that